 I’m scared of everything.
 From my journey to work to getting on a plane.
 I have been on hundreds of planes and I never had any bad experiences.
 (Except that time an Air New Zealand flight attendant pelted me on the head with a crusty bread roll) But now I have two specific death scenes in my head whenever I think of flying.
 A slow and painful one ( if the plane crash lands on water and sinks slowly) or a really fucking horrifying fast and explosive one, I mean a Jihadi could be sat next to me with a bomb up his bum.

 My fear is not just about flying.
 I shy away from people in the street, eyeing them nervously.
-I actually don’t even have to leave the house to be brought down by The Fear, my boyfriend coming into the kitchen unannounced makes me scream and he’s really nice.
+I actually don’t even have to leave the house to be brought down by The Fear, The slam of a car door outside gives me palpitations.
 I am not in a good place.
 I tell myself the only way to overcome the fear is to get out there and face it.
 Pick a place I like, book a ticket, a few nights accommodation and just go.